hazelcast/hazelcast-docker/README.md

 ### Hazelcast Enterprise

 You can launch a Hazelcast Enterprise Docker Container by running the following command.
-You can find the full list of Hazelcast Enterprise versions to replace $HAZELCAST_VERSION at [Official Hazelcast Docker Hub](https://store.docker.com/community/images/hazelcast/hazelcast-enterprise/tags).
+You can find the full list of Hazelcast Enterprise versions to replace $HAZELCAST_VERSION at the [Official Hazelcast Docker Hub](https://store.docker.com/community/images/hazelcast/hazelcast-enterprise/tags).

-Please request trial license [here](https://hazelcast.com/hazelcast-enterprise-download/) or contact sales@hazelcast.com.
+Please request a trial license [here](https://hazelcast.com/hazelcast-enterprise-download/) or contact sales@hazelcast.com.

 ```
 $ docker run -e HZ_LICENSEKEY=<your_license_key> hazelcast/hazelcast-enterprise:$HAZELCAST_VERSION